danielamaogu/Boreal-Tundra-Vegetation-Increase-Effect-Cooling-and-Warming-Trends/README.md

 ## Introduction

-This Code Ocean capsule and the associated ESRI File Geodatabase contain the code, workflows, and post-processed geospatial datasets developed for the study:
+This Code and the associated ESRI File Geodatabase contain the code, workflows, and post-processed geospatial datasets developed for the study:

 **Northward Expansion of High-Stature Vegetation Reveals Net Surface-Cooling Feedbacks in the Majority of Canadian Boreal–Tundra Ecozones**